mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

   - Capable of establishing outbound HTTPS connections to the internet.
   - Capable of establishing HTTPS connections to the Exchange Server chosen for hybrid configuration.

-The HCW can download and install the Agent MSI automatically, as long as the following additional requirement are met:
+The HCW can download and install the Agent MSI automatically, as long as the following requirements are met:

 - The computer is a member of an Active Directory domain.